termehtaheri/SAR-LM/README.md

 ---

+## 📬 Contact

+For any questions, feedback, or collaboration inquiries, feel free to reach out at
+📧 **termeh.taheri.dev@gmail.com**.

+If you encounter any issues or bugs in the code, please open an issue.

+---

 ## 📜 License

-This project is released under the MIT License.
+This project is released under the **MIT License**.
 © 2025 Termeh Taheri.